-If you are looking for something more than an apartment but don't quite want to commit to all the responsibility that comes with owning a single-family home, townhomes are a valuable option that is frequently misunderstood but which you should consider if you are in this situation.
+If you are looking for something more than an apartment but don't quite want to commit to all of the responsibility that comes with owning a single-family home, townhomes are a valuable option that is frequently misunderstood but which you should consider if you are in this situation.

 Understanding Townhome Living Arrangements